CoLRev-Environment/search-query/docs/source/platforms/syntax_upgrade.rst

    The latest package version (of ``search-query``) evolves independently and contains the most up-to-date parser/translator/serializer for the syntax versions it supports across databases.
-   New package releases can improve or extend support for *existing* syntax versions without implying that the database syntax itself changed.
+   New package releases can improve or extend support for a syntax version without implying that the database syntax itself changed.

-Version identifiers follow a pragmatic schema aligned with semantic versioning, with emphasis on **MAJOR** and **MINOR** to reflect database syntax evolution:
+For database syntax, only **MAJOR** versions are tracked:

 * **MAJOR** – *Breaking* syntax changes in the **database** (e.g., operators changed/removed, search fields renamed/removed, precedence rules altered).
   Older queries may need migration.

-* **MINOR** – *Backward-compatible* syntax extensions
-  (e.g., new search fields, additional operators, increased limits on terms or clauses).
-  Older queries still parse and run.

-..
-   * **PATCH** – Non-semantic tweaks in this package’s handling of a DSV (bug fixes, robustness, diagnostics).
-Patch bumps do **not** imply a database syntax change.
+Minor or backward-compatible changes in a database’s query language (e.g., additional operators, new search fields, relaxed limits) are **covered transparently by the evolving ``search-query`` package**.
+They do **not** require an upgrade of stored queries and therefore do not result in a new syntax version.

 .. important::

    The **primary use cases** are to

    1. store queries in the **current syntax version**,
-   2. **upgrade** them to a newer syntax version when available, and
+   2. **upgrade** them when a new MAJOR syntax version is introduced, and
-   3. **anticipate** that the database syntax may evolve (occasionally via new MAJOR versions).
+   3. **anticipate** that the database syntax may evolve.

    Full support for arbitrarily many **historic** syntax versions (including fine-grained distinctions and *backward* translation) is **not** a primary goal.
    Syntax versions start with 1.0 as of 2025-09-01.
-Previous versions will not be explored systematically and version 0.0 may be used as a placeholder for all previous syntax versions.
+Previous versions will not be explored systematically and version 0.0 may be used as a placeholder for all earlier syntax.

 Observability of Syntax Versions
 --------------------------------